 In your second term you'll have the opportunity to apply the concepts and techniques presented in the first term.
 You'll also expand your understanding of the creative process.
 Some modules are studied alongside students on our other masters courses providing a balanced view of the industry.
 Other modules specialise in sound design and are studied only by students on this masters course.

 You'll join a team of students from across our range of masters courses.
 You'll undertake an exercise involving the creation of a title sequence for a film or television programme that leads into an action sequence similar to those found in films and high end TV drama.
 You'll specialise in your area of study and work in collaborative teams to create programmes to professional standards.
 This industry-inspired exercise allows you to understand the creative process and hone your problem-solving skills in an applied setting.

 You'll study the fundamental theory and practical skills involved in the creation of sound design.
 You will explore the technical design and implementation of sound synthesis and sound processing systems.
 You'll also look at their creative application.
 You'll take part in practicals to ensure you get extensive hands-on experience with software packages such as Pure Data, Reaktor and Matlab.

 3. Spatialized Audio and Surround Sound (10 credits)

-This module introduces spatial audio recording.
-You'll explore production and surround-sound reproduction with emphasis on the common methods and formats employed in the entertainment, broadcast and games industry.
-You'll do some work with our Euphonix System 5 Fusion console, which is found in top audio postproduction facilities worldwide.
+This module introduces production and post production methods in the field of spatial audio, including multi-channel recording techniques and mixing using different surround sound speaker layouts.
+You'll explore common methods and formats employed in the industry (entertainment, broadcast, games industry) as well as be encouraged to push the boundaries of present conventions.
+The module includes work with our Euphonix System 5 Fusion console, which is found in top audio postproduction facilities worldwide.